-Magnitude 9 Earthquake Will Hit US West Coast Between Feb 21 to Mar 7, Astrologer Predicts
+Magnitude 9 Earthquake Will Hit US, Canadian West Coast Between Feb 21 And Mar 7, Astrologer Predicts

-Frank Hoogerbeets an astrologer based on the Netherlands warned U.S. residents living on the West Coast to prepare for a Magnitude 9 earthquake.
+Frank Hoogerbeets, an astrologer based on the Netherlands, warned U.S. residents living on the West Coast to prepare for a magnitude 9 earthquake.
 Hoogerbeets claimed that a rare planetary alignment will occur between February 21 and March 7.
 He insists that the gravitational pull will increase seismic activity and that there’s a “potential for a megathrust earthquake with a magnitude 8 or even 9.”

 In a YouTube video, Hoogerbeets explained that a rare planetary alignment will cause an increase in seismic activity starting on February 21.
 On the said dates, there will be three planetary alignments.
 As reported by Express, Hoogerbeets revealed that the same planetary alignment coincides with the occurring of the largest earthquakes in the world.
-He claimed that the same planetary alignment happened during the 9.5 magnitudes Chilean earthquake in 1960, the 9.2 magnitude earthquake in Alaska in 1964, and the 9.3 magnitude earthquake in Sumatra in 2004.
+He claimed that the same planetary alignment happened during the 9.5 magnitude Chilean earthquake in 1960, the 9.2 magnitude earthquake in Alaska in 1964, and the 9.3 magnitude earthquake in Sumatra in 2004.

 Out of all the dates during the period he specified, Hoogerbeets is most concerned about March 4 and 5.
 According to him, these dates are critical.